idc101/git-mkver/docs/common_patterns.md

 ## trunk/master based development

-This mode of operation is the default
+This mode of operation is the default.

 Overview:

 - Developers commit to master or work on feature branches.